Animation | Minneapolis College of Art and Design

 3 credits

-Advanced 2D Digital Animation is intended for students who are interested in expanding their rigging knowledge and applying it to the next level–Studio Production.
-Students learn how to use Toon Boom Harmony to plan, construct, and analyze production-ready rigs, using cutting-edge techniques, including Nodes, Cutters, and Master Controllers.
-By the end of the course, students will have created their own 360-degree Character Rig and a short, animated piece using their finished Rig.
+Advanced 2D Digital Animation is a class for students who are interested in taking their rigging knowledge to the next level for studio productions.
+Students will learn how to use Toon Boom Harmony to plan, construct, and analyze production-ready rigs, using cutting-edge techniques, including Nodes, Cutters, and Master Controllers.
+By the end of the class, students will have created their own 360-degree Character Rig and a short, animated piece using their finished Rig.

 Prerequisites: 2D Digital Animation